awodell12/SimpliefiedLogo/README.md

 ### Notes/Assumptions

-Assumptions or Simplifications:
+Assumptions or Simplifications: The size of a lot of UI components are fixed and thus the current application window only fits on some screens.
+The window size was created assuming a 16:9 aspect ratio that is common for computers.

 Interesting data files:

 Known Bugs: